pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

     pycom.rgbled(0xffffff) # and now white

-It's that simple.
+So far so good.
 Now let’s write a more complex program.
 First, reset the board by right clicking on the console, and pressing Reset.

 Try to determine what the next code does:

 .. code:: python
+    :name: trafficlight-py

     import pycom
     import time